 - Sensible feature gates between tiers

-Where it falls short: Multi-pipeline and automations are Growth-only ($38/seat/month).
+Where it falls short: Multi-pipeline and automations are Growth-only at $38/seat/month.
 Reporting is thin on the Starter plan.
 The free tier caps at 250 contacts, which most consultants hit fast.

 Some popular CRMs show up on every “best of” list but actively don’t fit consulting work.
 Here’s the list to skip.